 The Evolving Landscape of Email Threats

 Email attacks started as simple volume campaigns delivering spam and malware, and we still see these today, but threats have evolved rapidly since then to employ an increasingly sophisticated range of techniques.

-Today’s more damaging attacks may involve highly targeted campaigns which leverage social engineering, account takeover, spoofing and other techniques to steal user credentials, and to defraud organizations of large sums of money.
+Today’s more damaging attacks may involve highly targeted campaigns which leverage social engineering, account takeover, spoofing and other techniques to steal user credentials, and to defraud organisations of large sums of money.

-In addition, we are now seeing email attacks entering organizations via personal email accounts and unified inboxes, as well as widespread use of advanced threats such as ransomware.
+In addition, we are now seeing email attacks entering organisations via personal email accounts and unified inboxes, as well as widespread use of advanced threats such as ransomware.

 Spear Phishing and Targeted Threats

 The most damaging email attacks today are often delivered as spear phishing emails with zero payload.
 These are customized to target specific individuals within an organisation, appear to come from a reputable source, and usually include an urgent call to action that can range from providing credentials to transferring money.

 These emails don’t display any obvious characteristics (such as infected attachments or suspicious URLs) that would flag their malicious intent to gateway security controls.

 Other targeted phishing emails impersonate commonly used services such as Outlook, DocuSign, Dropbox and others, and ask employees to click on a zero-day link.
 These emails typically originate from compromised accounts that have a high reputation and are not intercepted by traditional security gateways.

 In these attacks, social engineering or other intrusion techniques are first used to obtain the credentials of email accounts for targeted individuals.
 Attackers then use these compromised credentials to send emails to other internal employees, or use the accounts to launch additional external phishing campaigns.
 These attacks are very hard to stop with traditional gateways because they emanate from internal mailboxes.